OyBcSt/cgem-schism/README.md

 And this will never have:
 - transport.
 That's SCHISM's job.

 This is not a production repo!
 The purpose is for testing code changes.
 The general workflow is to `git commit` locally and only do a `push` to GitHub when everything is working, then after the push, make necessary changes to the Python/Notebook.
 That narrows the **OMG it's broken!** window a bit, but not completely.

-If we're broken, please come back later.
+The Binder buttons below are attached to **tagged releases**.
+When using a tagged version, all Notebooks are expected to run with out errors.
+We hope that's the case.

 ## How to use the Notebooks
 - Clicking on the "launch binder" icon will start a Notebook